twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/1password-functions/index.md

 !!! warning

-    When using 1Password CLI v2 with biometric authentication, account shorthand names are not available.
+    When using the 1Password CLI with biometric authentication, account shorthand names are not available.
 In order to assist with this, chezmoi supports multiple derived values from `op account list` that can be changed into the appropriate 1Password *account-uuid*.

     ### Example